 In this section we study an interesting collection of graphs on \(\R^n\) that are induced (in the sense of Section 1.7 ) by the standard graph \(([0, \infty), \le)\) and the standard norm functions.
 For \(n \in \N_+\), we give \(\R^n\) the usual Borel \(\sigma\)-algebra \(\ms R^n\) and \(n\)-dimensional Lebesgue measure \(\lambda^n\) as the reference measure.
-For \(m \in \N\) and \(m \le n\), we also use \(\lambda^m\) to denote Lebesgue measure (or more technically Hausdorff measure) on an \(m\)-dimensional Riemannian (smooth) manifold of \(\R^n\).
-In particular, recall that \(\lambda^0\) is counting measure.
+We use \(\mu^{n - 1}\) to denote Hausdorff measure on a smooth manifold of Hasudorff dimension \(n - 1\) in \(\R^n\) (so a surface in \(\R^n\) in the general sense).
+In this section, \(\Gamma\) denotes the ordinary gamma special function.

 Recall the standard norms on \(\R^n\) for \(n \in \N_+\):

+Part (c) justifies the notation for the infinity norm.
 When \(n = 1\), the norms are all the same: \(\|x\|_k = |x|\) for \(k \in [1, \infty]\) and \(x \in \R\).
 When \(n \in \{2, 3, \ldots\}\), the norms are all different, of course.
-For \(n \in \N_+\) and \(k \in [1, \infty]\), the mapping \(\|\cdot\|_k\) is a measurable function from \(\R^n\) onto \([0, \infty)\).
+For \(n \in \N_+\) and \(k \in [1, \infty]\), the mapping \(\|\cdot\|_k\) is a (Lipschitz) continuous (and hence measurable) function from \(\R^n\) onto \([0, \infty)\).
+The \(k = 1\) norm on \(\R^2\) is also referred to as the taxi cab norm since it corresponds to distance measured along a perfectly square street grid.

 For \(n \in \N_+\) and \(k \in [1, \infty]\), let \((\R^n, \Rta_k)\) denote the graph induced by \(\|\cdot\|_k\) and the standard graph \(([0, \infty), \le)\), so that \(\bs x \Rta_k \bs y\) if and only if \(\|\bs x\|_k \le \|\bs y\|_k\) for \(\bs x, \, \bs y \in \R^n\).
+Let \(\R^n_k(t) = \{\bs x \in \R^n: \|x\|_k = t\}\), the surface of the ball of radius \(t \in [0, \infty)\) relative to the \(k\) norm, and the inverse image at \(t\) of the function \( \|\cdot\|_k\).

-The left walk function \(u_m\) of order \(m \in \N_+\) for the graph \((\R^n, \Rta_k)\) is given by \[u_m(\bs x) = \frac{b^m_{n,k}}{m!} \|\bs x\|^{m n}_k, \quad \bs x \in \R^n\]
+The left walk function \(u_m\) of order \(m \in \N_+\) for the graph \((\R^n, \Rta_k)\) is given by \[u_m(\bs x) = \frac{b^m_{n, k}}{m!} \|\bs x\|^{m n}_k, \quad \bs x \in \R^n\]

 This follows from \(u_0 = 1\) and the recursion relation